Candidate in Pennsylvania primary hit with protective order

 A Wayne County judge granted a temporary protection from abuse order to Daniels’ wife on Tuesday.
 Under the order, Daniels was removed from his home in a gated community in the Poconos and forbidden from having any contact with her.
 The judge also gave Daniels’ wife temporary custody of their child and ordered Daniels to turn over his guns.

-In a three-page, handwritten petition, the wife wrote that Daniels, who is 6-foot-4 and 360 pounds (1.9 meters and 163 kilograms), is "always angry at me" and "continuously" curses at her, threatening to kick her and their son out of the house if he loses the campaign.
+In a three-page, handwritten petition, the wife wrote that Daniels, who is 6-foot-4 and 360 pounds, is “always angry at me” and “continuously” curses at her, threatening to kick her and their son out of the house if he loses the campaign.

 He has hurled verbal abuse toward their son, she said in the petition.
 He also prevents her from seeing her family and told her she couldn’t attend a family funeral, she wrote.